Andrew Saint

-Andrew John Saint (born November 1946) is an English architectural historian and Professor at the Bartlett School of Architecture, University College, London.
+Andrew John Saint (30 November 1946 – 16 July 2025) was an English architectural historian.

-Saint worked as the architectural editor of the Survey of London (1974–86) and then as a historian for Historic England (then known as English Heritage) 1986–95.
+Saint worked as the architectural editor of the Survey of London (1974–86) and as a historian for Historic England (then known as English Heritage) 1986–95, before being appointed Professor in the Department of Architecture, University of Cambridge from 1995 to 2006.

-He lectured in the Department of Architecture at the University of Cambridge and at University College London from May 2006.
+While General Editor of the Survey of London (2006–15), Saint co-authored volumes on Battersea, Woolwich, South East Marylebone, and Oxford Street.
+He was a prolific author of journal articles and books in his own right, including the edited volume ‘Politics and the People of London: London County Council, 1889–1965’.

-While General Editor of the Survey of London Saint was co-author of the volumes on Battersea, Woolwich, South East Marylebone and a volume on Oxford Street.
-He is a prolific author of journal articles and books.
+Saint died on 16 July 2025, at the age of 78.
+His funeral was held, at his request, at St Michael's, Bedford Park, London, designed by Richard Norman Shaw.